Kitware/ParaView/Web/Documentation/guides/apache_setup/README.md

 ### ParaView

 ParaView needs to be built from source in order to support the latest ParaViewWeb features.
-This section will assume a Unix-based environment and will go over the command lines needed for configuration, build, and installation of the ParaView components for a ParaViewWeb deployment.
+This section will assume a Unix-based environment.
+It will detail the command lines needed for the configuration, build, and installation of the ParaView components for a ParaViewWeb deployment.

     $ cd ParaViewWeb